 We tested this coffee maker for a month and the Centrifusion extraction technique worked every time, without fail – you could probably use this machine with your sleep mask still on.

 The Vertuo machine will only read Nespresso pods, though, meaning no last-minute trips to refresh your caffeine supplies.
-And they’re not cheap either.
-At around 60 pence / 80 cents per pod, a morning espresso habit could soon add up.
+And they’re not cheap either - a morning espresso habit could soon add up.
 There’s also little (well, no) scope for adding milk, although if it is a range of coffee flavors and not microfoam you’re into, you’ll have struck gold.

-From automatic microfoam and coffee grinding to perfect coffee doses and expert tamping, this machine does almost everything, and for its price, it needs to.
+Serious coffee lovers can look no further than Breville The Oracle Touch - a superb machine that creates barista-level drinks.
+From automatic microfoam and coffee grinding, to perfect coffee doses and expert tamping, this machine does almost everything, and for its price, it needs to.
 But if you’ve always fancied yourself as a would-be barista, or just like the idea of raising your latte-art game, you’ll be hard-pressed to find a flaw.

-This coffee maker is semi-automatic, grinding and tamping by itself, while it leaves coffee strength and milk texture down to you.
-The Oracle Touch will fill your kitchen with that unmistakable coffee aroma of fresh ground coffee, but there’s also a bit of mess from coffee grounds too – so if you need a tidier approach, consider pods instead.
+Known as Sage The Oracle Touch in the UK, this coffee maker is semi-automatic and grinds and tampers by itself, while leaving coffee strength and milk texture down to you.
+Breville The Oracle Touch will fill your kitchen with that unmistakable coffee aroma, but there’s also a bit of mess from coffee grounds too – so if you need a tidier approach, consider a pod machine instead.

 Using separate boilers for milk and coffee, the Oracle Touch produces enough steam pressure to create that ever-elusive microfoam.
 Digital thermometers cut off the steam to stop the milk from scalding, so all you have to do is pour it.

-Don’t consider squeezing this coffee machine in between appliances, though.
-With the hopper on top, it’s hard to fit the Oracle Touch on to kitchen-top surfaces if there's shelving above, so properly measure out where it could fit if you’re considering purchasing, or you’re going to have a lot of kitchen to re-arrange.
+Don’t consider squeezing this coffee maker in between appliances, though.
+With the hopper on top, it’s hard to fit the Oracle Touch onto countertops if there's shelving above, so be sure to measure out where it could fit if you’re considering purchasing.

-Read our full review: Sage by Heston Blumenthal: The Oracle Touch
+Read our full review: Breville: The Oracle Touch

 The Wacaco Nanopresso is a pocket-sized coffee machine with the ability to brew hand-pumped espresso.
 So whether you’re not taken in by a blimp-sized domestic espresso machine or simply on the go so much that home means more than one place, the Nanopresso is a surprisingly worthy contender.
 There’s no battery or charging: it’s all done by creating up to 18 bars of pressure through hand-pumping, and the end result is comparable to what you’d be served in a cafe.

-Lighter, smaller, easier to pump and yet twice as powerful as its Minipresso predecessor, the Nanopresso comes with a built-in espresso cup and lightweight case that’s moulded perfectly to house the device.
+Lighter, smaller, easier to pump, and yet twice as powerful as its Minipresso predecessor, the Nanopresso comes with a built-in espresso cup and lightweight case that’s molded perfectly to house the device.

-In look, price, and experience, the Nanopresso couldn’t be further than the Sage.
-And yet the taste is almost on par.
-It is more of a faff, as it does involve boiling water and finding a flat spot if you’re outside, but the end result is seriously impressive.
+In look, price, and experience, the Nanopresso couldn’t be further than the Breville Oracle Touch, and yet the taste is almost on par.
+It is more of a nuisance, as it does involve boiling water and finding a flat spot if you’re outside, but the end result is seriously impressive.

 Read our full review: Wacaco Nanopresso